d3v3l0/gtwiwtg/README.md

   first generating the memebers of `gen` that pass the predicate `pred`, and the second generating those that don't.

-Both of the above are marked as EXPERIMENTAL because by consuming the generators that the above form produces new memory might be consed.
-See the docstrings.
+Both of the above are marked as EXPERIMENTAL because they may not be in line with the the spirit of this library.
+I wanted the library to produce constant-memory operations.
+However, when you consume the generators that the above forms produce, then new memory will be consed during consumption.
+See the docstrings for both forms for more details.

 ### The Fundamental Consumer